Find A Dealer Near You!

 Radon is a dangerous naturally occurring gas that is the leading cause of lung cancer in the United States & Canada among nonsmokers.
-Unfortunately, this gas is odorless, colorless, and completely invisible to the naked eye, making it impossible to detect without professional help or a radon testing kit.
+Unfortunately, this gas is odorless, colorless, and completely invisible to the naked eye, making it impossible to detect it without professional help or a radon testing kit.
 This, of course, begs the question, can these test results be trusted?

-The short answer is yes, as errors can happen with any type of test, but the likelihood of a wrong radon level reading changes greatly based on a variety of factors.
+The short answer is yes, as errors can happen with any type of test, but the likelihood of a wrong radon level reading changes based on a variety of factors.
 Let’s break it down in greater detail.
 There are two main types of do-it-yourself radon tests:

 Short term radon tests: This refers to a test that monitors your radon levels for 2-7 days and is the most common type of test.